-Many considerations factor into each child custody decision.
-Parents' desires for custody, parents' relationships with their children, parents' history of childcare, and many others factors all help determine the best child custody arrangement.
+Many considerations factor into each child custody decisions after divorce or separation.
+Parents' desires for custody, parents' relationships with their children, parents' history of childcare, and many other factors help determine the best child custody arrangement.
 Often overlooked, however, are children's custodial preferences.
-In most states, courts are required to consider children’s opinions when deciding custody.

 This article will explain how a child's preference affects custody in Wisconsin.
 If you have additional questions about the effect of a child's custodial preference in Wisconsin after reading this article, you should consult a local family law attorney.

 Wisconsin judges decide custody for parents who can't come to a custody agreement on their own.
-Each court considers a variety of factors before issuing a custody order, including the following:
+By far, the most important aspect in every custody case is what's best for the child.

 Sometimes judges appoint guardians ad litem, which are attorneys that represent children's interests in custody cases.
-Guardians ad litem thoroughly research all factors relevant to child custody decisions, and communicate those factors to the court, including children's custodial preferences.
+Guardians ad litem thoroughly research all factors relevant to child custody decisions and communicate those factors to the court, including children's custodial preferences.
+(Wis.
+Stat. § 767.407.)

 Other times, mental health professionals or custody evaluators meet with children; they can also testify in court about children's preferences.
 Parents' attorneys can cross-examine any professionals who testify.